User requested data

 Publications related to Ageing

-People in the oldest age groups in the UK (90 to 104 and 105 and over) by sex and age, and comparisons of the populations in the 4 constituent countries of the UK and internationally.
+People in the oldest age groups in the UK (90 to 104 and 105 and over) by sex and age, and comparisons of the oldest populations in the 4 constituent countries of the UK.

 This analysis focuses on changes in the resident care home population aged 65 and over.
 This population has remained almost stable since 2001 with an increase of just 0.3%, despite growth of 11% in the overall population aged over 65.
 Fewer women but more men, aged 65 and over, were living as residents of care homes in 2011 compared with 2001.